SQ-LLaVA: Self-Questioning for Large Vision-Language Assistant: Experiments

-In Fig.~\ref{fig:self-q_exs}, we show visual self-questioning results of SQ-LLaVA.
-We find SQ-LLaVA can sample questions with high diversity and quality.
-For example, the generated questions include multiple-choice, reasoning, binary choice questions, and the content within each question, all of which are either highly correlated or tricky to the given image, such as ``What is the hair color of the man that is looking up at the ocean?'' from the third image and ``Are there cows in the picture?'' from the second image.
+\textbf{Abilities of SQ-LLaVA Through Qualitative Samples.} SQ-LLaVA exhibits numerous advanced capabilities compared to traditional vision-language models.
+Notably, SQ-LLaVA effectively mitigates object hallucination~\cite{pope,rohrbach-etal-2018-object}, resulting in predictions that are more trustworthy.
+Additionally, SQ-LLaVA is capable of generating diverse and meaningful questions about a given image without requiring human textual instructions.
+As illustrated in Fig.~\ref{fig:self-q_exs}, the generated questions include multiple-choice, reasoning, binary choice questions, and the content within each question, all of which are either highly correlated or tricky to the given image, such as ``What is the hair color of the man that is looking up at the ocean?'' from the third image and ``Are there cows in the picture?'' from the second image.
+These examples highlight SQ-LLaVA's ability to produce questions with high diversity and quality.

 The detailed image description example in Fig.~\ref{fig:captioning} demonstrates that SQ-LLaVA can generate visual information with concrete concepts within the image, such as ``Hyundai'', ``small white dog'', ``Nikky Stephen''.
 In contrast, LLaVA-v1.5 can only describe the image from a general concept, such as ``car'', ``dog'', or ``everyday moment''.
 Even though ShareGPT4V can generate detailed descriptions, it still suffers from the issue of object hallucination, such as ``perhaps waiting'' and ``behind the duck sign''.
 By observation, SQ-LLaVA can describe the image with less unintended text, yielding higher reliability.
-On the other hand, all methods can generate similar brief image descriptions containing only the main objects within the image, indicating the promising summary skills of each model.
-See Appendix~\ref{newvisual} for more qualitative evaluation on image description and visual self-questioning.